Refining Structs

 EXERCISE Fix the specification of the new

-so that both new
+constructor for Range so that both new and

-are accepted by flux.
+test_range_new are accepted by flux.
 (Again,

 you will need to combine indexes and constraints

-as shown in the example add_points
+as shown in the example add_points.)

 impl Range { pub fn new(start: i32, end: i32) -> Self { Range { start, end } } } #[spec(fn() -> Range[{start: 0, end: 10}])] fn test_range_new() -> Range { let rng = Range::new(0, 10); assert(rng.start == 0); assert(rng.end == 10); rng }